The Role of Campus Recreation at UIS

 Undergraduate Degree– Recreation Management/Tourism; Illinois State University

-Hobbies-Running, boating, hiking, and traveling
+Hobbies-Running, boating, swimming, and traveling

 Group Fitness Instructors